 You just wanted a leather couch, right?

 Bonded, Match, Faux, or Real?

-If you don’t know the difference, you should not be buying leather furniture.
+If you don’t know the difference, you shouldn’t be buying leather furniture.

-Over the past decade, thousands of people who thought they were buying long-lasting, durable leather furniture have seen their expensive seating literally fall apart within a few years.
+Over the past decade, hundreds of thousands of people who thought they were buying long-lasting, durable leather furniture have seen their expensive seating literally fall apart within a few years.

 Leather couches were beautiful, comfortable and dependable.

-They may be cheap (compared with high quality real leather) but some can literally fall apart after only a few years.
+Some alternative synthetic leathers, sold with cheap frames and cushions, can literally fall apart after only a few years.